fraktalio/fmodel-ts/README.md

 > v2.0.0 of the library is introducing breaking changes.
 [Check the PR](https://github.com/fraktalio/fmodel-ts/pull/692)!
 > Besides keeping the focus on separating data from behavior, we want to split the responsibilities between the domain and application/adapter layers better.
 > For example, `metadata types` exist only on the application layer, not leaking into the domain, as these don't benefit core logic.
 Example: `traceId`, `correlationId`, ...
->
-> The library will use `alpha` channel until it reach production ready quality.
-It will happen soon!
-We need more tests, better documentation and clear upgrade roadmap (`1.0.0` -> `2.0.0`).
 > To keep it simple, `v2.*.*` will use the main branch going forward. [v1.*.*](https://github.com/fraktalio/fmodel-ts/tree/v1) will continue to be supported (bugs only, no new features)

 When you’re developing an information system to automate the activities of the business, you are modeling the business.